sethryder/ecs-single-task-autoscaling/README.md

 1. Create a new Policy, we will use the name **LambdaECSScalingExecutionRole** in this example.
 2. Select **Create Your Own Policy**.
 3. Enter a name and description for the policy.
-4. You can poste in the following policy. **Please note**: This policy is pretty wide open, so you can adjust it to make it more secure/controlled.
+4. You can paste in the following policy. **Please note**: This policy is pretty wide open, so you can adjust it to make it more secure/controlled.
 ```
 {
     "Version": "2012-10-17",